ganeti/ganeti/man/gnt-cluster.rst

 use.

 The cluster can run in two modes: single-home or dual-homed.
 In the first case, all traffic (both public traffic, inter-node traffic and data replication traffic) goes over the same interface.
 In the dual-homed case, the data replication traffic goes over the second network.
-The ``-s`` option here marks the cluster as dual-homed and its parameter represents this node's address on the second network.
+The ``-s (--secondary-ip)`` option here marks the cluster as dual-homed and its parameter represents this node's address on the second network.
 If you initialise the cluster with ``-s``, all nodes added must have a secondary IP as well.

 Note that for Ganeti it doesn't matter if the secondary network is actually a separate physical network, or is done using tunneling,